Your 2025 Guide to Obtaining a North Carolina Saltwater Recreational Fishing License

 Age Requirements

-Children under the age of 16 are exempt from needing a fishing license.
-However, they must be accompanied by a licensed adult and adhere to all fishing regulations, such as size and catch limits.
+• Children under 16: Exempt from purchasing a license but must be accompanied by a licensed adult.
+Children must also adhere to all fishing regulations such as size and catch limits.

-• Charter and guide boats: If you’re fishing on a licensed charter or guide boat, you do not need an individual CRFL, as the license is covered by the vessel.
+• Charter and Guide Boats: If you’re fishing aboard a licensed charter or guide boat, you do not need an individual license.
+The boat’s license covers all passengers.

-• Lifetime license holders: Anglers who possess a lifetime license from the Wildlife Resources Commission purchased before January 1, 2006, are exempt from needing a separate CRFL.
+• Lifetime License Holders: If you hold a lifetime fishing license purchased before January 1, 2006, you are exempt from needing a CRFL.

 Types of North Carolina Saltwater Fishing Licenses